Kazmimasooma/Group-1-Disney/README.md

 Disney can release a variety of merchandise (Toys, Video games, Apparel, etc) tied to their movies.
 As well as making new Disney park attractions.
 These merchandise and attractions will provide Disney with a steady and predictable stream of revenue for a very long time.

-As such, we have created 2 Machine Learning models that help us understand how to generate ongoing revenue using the verticals mentioned.
+As such, we have created 2 Machine Learning (ML) models that help us understand how to generate ongoing revenue using the verticals mentioned.

 ### Why we selected this topic: